KaseyHuang29/8-Bit_Multi-Cycle_CPU/README.md

 The PC uses a dedicated adder instead of the ALU.
 It selects either a constant increment or the encoded 8-bit immediate of the instruction, and supports relative addressing.

 ## Register file (RF)
-The RF has four 8-bit general-purpose registers (r0-r3).
+The RF has four 8-bit general-purpose registers (`r0-r3`).
-* Has two read ports 'ra' and 'rb' for the encoded destination and source register
+* Has two read ports `ra` and `rb` for the encoded destination and source register
-* Has one write port for register-write; the destination register is encoded by the 'ra' field of the instruction
+* Has one write port for register-write; the destination register is encoded by the `ra` field of the instruction

 ## Arithmetic Logic Unit (ALU)
 The ALU supports: